Master of Nursing (Clinical Leadership) - Western Sydney University

 To recognize the outstanding performance of student, the Western Sydney University and the School of Continuing Education, Hong Kong Baptist University would jointly present a Health Award to the highest achieving student at the end of each Intake.

-The programme consists of seven units, totalling 80 credit points.
+The programme consists of seven subjects, totalling 80 credit points.

-Each unit is normally in the form of 18-hour face-to-face lectures and tutorials, supplemented by a comprehensive set of self-learning materials and resources.
+Each subject is normally in the form of 18-hour face-to-face lectures and tutorials, supplemented by a comprehensive set of self-learning materials and resources.
 The programme structure is summarized below:

-(Please Create Anchor Point Links for each Unit)
+(Please Create Anchor Point Links for each Subject)

 The study sequence is subject to change without prior notice.